 4. Partner with Influencers

-While you can’t offer free things to every potential buyer unless you’re running a charity, what you can do is hire a team of experts and famous internet personalities to spread awareness and the unique benefits of your business in the niche market.
+It is impractical to offer free things to every potential buyer.
+But you can hire a team of experts and famous internet personalities to spread awareness and the unique benefits of your business in the niche market.

 A true example is a ride-sharing application called “Sidecar.”
 The company joined hands with famous bloggers to create awareness of its service by creating a fun and relaxing environment within the cars for its potential customers.
 It was a successful campaign that made “Sidecar” a leader in providing a unique experience in the ride-sharing niche.